Kennethius/base-apparel-coming-soon-page/README.md

 ## The challenge

-Your challenge is to build out this coming soon page and get it looking as close to the design as possible.
+The challenge is to build out this coming soon page and get it looking as close to the design as possible.

 Users should be able to: